-- Keep the awning fabric clean.
-For detailed cleaning information, refer to the manufacturer's owner information. - □ Do not use insecticides or other sprays near the awning fabric.
-These can cause stains, and could adversely affect the fabric's ability to repel water. - □ Do not expose the awning to adverse environmental conditions, corrosive agents, or other harmful conditions. - □ Do not allow the corner of the entry door to contact the awning fabric.
-Otherwise, premature wear or tearing of awning fabric could occur. - □ Never close the awning (for storage) when wet.
+ufacturer's owner information.
+Do not use insecticides or other sprays near the awning fabric.
+These can cause stains, and could adversely affect the fabric's ability to repel water.
+Do not expose the awning to adverse environmental conditions, corrosive agents, or other harmful conditions.
+Do not allow the corner of the entry door to contact the awning fabric.
+Otherwise, premature wear or tearing of awning fabric could occur.
+Never close the awning (for storage) when wet.
 The combination of moisture and dirt could result in mildew, discoloration, and stains.
-If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as soon as conditions allow) before rolling it up again. - □ Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
-Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric. - □ Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
-Clean awning hardware (as needed) with a mild surface cleaner.
+If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as soon as conditions allow) before rolling it up again.
+Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
+Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric.
+Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
+Clean awning hardware (as needed) with a mild surface cleaner

-- □ Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly. - □ Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed. - □ Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric.
+Apply silicone spray lubricant as needed to the moving parts on the fabric roller

+Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, es on the awning fabric.

+Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushtube assembly.

+Keep the awning fabric clean.
+For detailed cleaning information, refer to the manas needed.